HeardLibrary/digital-scholarship/computer/directories-mac.md

 <img src="../images-2-mac/documents-level.png" style="border:1px solid black">

 Now for contrast, click on the Documents favorite in the sidebar.
 You will go directly to your Documents directory.
-Although if you've enabled the Show Path Bar, you'll know where you are in the directory tree, there is no simple way to go to a higher level than the one you chose from the sidebar Favorites.
-So if you have jumped directly to the Documents directory, you can't move up into your home directory.
-This can be very annoying, so it's best to start your navigation at the highest level in the directory tree in which you think you are likely to operate.
+Although if you've enabled the Show Path Bar, you'll know where you are in the directory tree, and you can easily jump to a higher level than the one you chose from the sidebar Favorites by simply double-clicking on the higher level in the path bar.
+This feature is useful if you start exploring at a low level in the directory tree but later realize that you need to jump up to a higher level.

 # Save file dialog

-As a relatively new Mac user, I was somewhat horrified to discover the large number of users who seem to primarly save documents to their desktop instead of in some organized place in the directory tree.
-I think part of the reason for that is that they weren't aware of the features available in the `Save as...` (or `Save...`) file dialog.
+As a relatively new Mac user, I was somewhat horrified to discover the large number of users who seem to mostly save documents to their desktop instead of in some organized place in the directory tree.
+I think part of the reason for that is that they weren't aware of the features available in the `Save as...` (or `Save...`) dialog from the `File` menu.
 Fortunately, that dialog has many of the same features as Finder, so understanding how to navigate Finder will also help you do understand how to use the `Save as...` dialog effectively.

 <img src="../images-2-mac/unexpanded-save-as.png" style="border:1px solid black">